 So, what are those meetings?

-Sprint kick off: Every two weeks, the team looks at the backlog, analyzes priorities, and decides what needs to be done for the next two weeks.
+Sprint kick-off: Every two weeks, the team looks at the backlog, analyzes priorities, and decides what needs to be done for the next two weeks.

-We have implemented many development best practices, including:
+The team implemented many development best practices, including:

 Automatic staging deployment